lukso-network/docs/docs/contracts/contracts/LSP7DigitalAsset/LSP7DigitalAsset.md

 error LSP7CannotSendWithAddressZero();
 ```

+reverts when trying to:

+- mint tokens to the zero address.

+- burn tokens from the zero address.

-reverts when one tries to send tokens to or from the zero address.
+- transfer tokens from or to the zero address.

+&lt;br/&gt;

 ### LSP7CannotUseAddressZeroAsOperator